 Organic coconut palm sugar is an unrefined brown sugar.
 It is produced by tapping and then reducing the nectar from the coconut palm tree flower, similar to the process used in maple syrup production.
 Organic coconut palm sugar is 70-79% sucrose and only 3-9% each of fructose and glucose (cane sugar is 50% fructose).
 It is therefore low-glycemic.

-We use dates and pure date sugar to sweeten many of our products.
-The dates are dried and then ground; that way they maintain their nutrients and high antioxidant content.
-In fact, according to a study from Virginia Tech’s biochemistry department, date sugar is the healthiest (based on the antioxidant content) when ranked against 12 of the most common sweeteners.
-Dates are also high in both soluble and insoluble dietary fiber, iron, magnesium, vitamins (especially Vitamin B-complex) and contain more potassium than bananas.
+We use dates to sweeten a few of our products.
+Dates are high in both soluble and insoluble dietary fiber, iron, magnesium, vitamins (especially Vitamin B-complex) and contain more potassium than bananas.
 So they help decrease elevated blood glucose levels and serum cholesterol levels, contribute to regulating blood pressure, maintain blood glucose levels and have any number of other benefits.

 What do you use instead of eggs?